Use AI to Review Exam Mistakes: A Root-Cause Revision Plan

 • Days remaining and hours per day you can realistically study

-• The topics you know are your strongest and weakest going in, honestly — strongest is for “do not waste time here” calibration
+• Your strongest and weakest topics going in, honestly.
+Strongest is for “do not waste time here” calibration

 • Whether you have access to a tutor or office hours within the time window